campbellaaron/wp-ai-headline-booster/README.md

 - No JSX build step — pure `createElement()` rendering

 ## Changelog

+- 1.0.5 -
+- - Updated all plugin prefixes, class names, option keys, constants, and JavaScript globals to use a unique and fully namespaced `headline_booster_aits_` prefix as required by WordPress.org review guidelines.
+- - Replaced short `hb_*` identifiers with fully prefixed versions to prevent naming conflicts.
+- - Updated localized JavaScript global from `HeadlineBoosterSettings` to `HBAITSSettings`.
+- - Improved internal file structure and naming consistency for better long-term maintainability.
+- - Cleaned up assets and removed directory-only images from plugin zip as requested by reviewers.
+- - General code cleanup and preparation for WordPress.org approval.

 - 1.0.4
 Plugin check compliance and text domain alignment for wp.org slug